storj/docs/app/dcs/third-party-tools/lucidlink/page.md

 1\.
 Click "Initialize" on your new Filespace.

 2\.
-Read through the pop-up window detailing the instructions for initializing your Filespace.&#x20;
+Read through the pop-up window detailing the instructions for initializing your Filespace.

 1. At the top is a link to download the LucidLink client.
-If you have not already downloaded it, click on the link, or visit <https://www.lucidlink.com/download>.&#x20;
+If you have not already downloaded it, click on the link, or visit <https://www.lucidlink.com/download>.

 2. If you have already downloaded the LucidLink client (LucidApp), click "Launch the desktop client" at the bottom of the window.